-Robert Tuttle is a professor of law and religion at George Washington University and the former co-director of the Legal Tracking Project of the Roundtable on Religion and Social Welfare Policy, which researched government funding of faith-based social service programs.
+Robert Tuttle is a research professor of law and religion at George Washington University.
 He co-authored, along with Ira C. Lupu, Secular Government, Religious People.

-Kristen Waggoner is senior vice president for the U.S. legal system and communications for the Alliance Defending Freedom, a firm known for defending religious objectors to same-sex marriage on the grounds of religious freedom.
+Kristen Waggoner is senior vice president for the U.S. legal division and communications for the Alliance Defending Freedom, a firm known for defending religious objectors to LGBTQ nondiscrimination laws.
 She argued Masterpiece Cakeshop v.
 Colorado Civil Rights Commission before the Supreme Court.
 Arrange an interview through this media contact form.

 John Witte Jr. directs the Center for the Study of Law and Religion at Emory University, where he also teaches law.
 He is an expert on legal issues related to marriage, family, Christianity and religious freedom.
 His books include Church, State and Family: Reconciling Traditional Teachings and Modern Liberties and Religion and the American Constitutional Experiment.

 - Read “Most say religious holiday displays on public property are OK” from Pew Research Center on Dec.
 15, 2014.

 - Pew asked this question again in 2017.
 Over three years, opposition to Christian displays on government property rose from 20 percent to 26 percent.

 - Read “State of the First Amendment 2011” from the Freedom Forum Institute in July 2011.